Frequently Asked Questions

 In a class action, one or more people called “Class Representatives” sue on behalf of those who have similar claims.
 The individuals together are a “Class” or “Class Members.”
 Class Members do not have to file a lawsuit to participate in the class action settlement.
 One court resolves the issues for everyone in the Class, except for those who properly exclude themselves from the Class (see Question 13).
 Because Dealership Plaintiffs and CDK seek to resolve this lawsuit on behalf of a Class through settlement, that class is referred to as a “Settlement Class.”

 The Court did not decide in favor of the Dealership Plaintiffs or CDK.
 The parties agreed to settle the case, allowing them to avoid the cost and risk of trial, concluding the lawsuit and establishing a fair and final resolution for all involved.
-If the Court approves the CDK Settlement, members of the CDK Settlement Class will be eligible to receive a payment from that Settlement.
+As the Court has approved the CDK Settlement, members of the CDK Settlement Class who have filed valid and timely claims will be eligible to receive a payment from that Settlement.
 The lawyers representing CDK and the lawyers representing the Dealership Class (“Class Counsel”) have engaged in extensive negotiations regarding the issues presented in the lawsuit and the terms of a settlement.
 Dealership Plaintiffs and Class Counsel believe the CDK Settlement is fair, reasonable, adequate, and in the best interests of the Dealership Class.

 No. Filing assistance was available from Dealership Class Counsel and the Settlement Administrator, Epiq, AT NO COST.